gnotaras/wordpress-add-meta-tags/readme.txt

 == Frequently Asked Questions ==

+= There is no amount set in the donation form!
+How much should I donate? =

+The amount of the donation is totally up to you.
+You can think of it like this: Are you happy with the plugin and feel like buying me a cup of coffee for writing it and releasing it as Free software?
+If yes, then imagine buying me a cup of coffee at your favorite Cafe and <a href="http://bit.ly/HvUakt">make a donation</a> accordingly.

 = My meta tags do not show up! =

 Please, check if your theme's `header.php` file contains the following required piece of code: `<?php wp_head(); ?>`.
 If this is missing, contact the theme author.